 Friday should be the beginning of an easy and relaxing day.
-I intend not to approach serious subject, but we are under attack by squirrels and I have to vent it out.
+I intend not to approach a serious subject, but we are under attack by squirrels and I have to vent it out.
 I know this may upset some people who love squirrels, just you know that squirrel is still the winner up to this point.

 When my kids were small and we lived in California, they liked squirrels and so did I. They came crawling around and they left.
-Here in Oregon, we are surrounded by nature and we literally live in the small forest.
-Our house is surrounded by pine, fir and cedar trees.
+Here in Oregon, we are surrounded by nature and we literally live in a small forest.
+Our house is surrounded by pine, fir, and cedar trees.
 The walking paths in the yard are often covered with needles and pine cones and acorns.
-Such environment invites squirrels.
+Such an environment invites squirrels.
 They are regular visitors.
 Early on when I heard neighbors complaining about squirrels, I still had my doubt.
 Now I am in it and I begin to understand why.

-A squirrel chewed and tore the tough netting of our brand new expensive patio chairs when it could not reach a bird feeder, that was my first shocking experience with squirrel.
-Originally we thought it is Ok for them to also enjoy some bird seeds, but we had discovered an immediate problem because they would completely take over the feeder, consume all seeds before they let go.
-Otherwise, they dump all the seeds from the feeder on the ground so that they can wolf all down quickly.
+A squirrel chewed and tore the tough netting of our brand new expensive patio chairs when it could not reach a bird feeder, that was my first shocking experience with a squirrel.
+Originally we thought it is Ok for them to also enjoy some bird seeds, but we had discovered an immediate problem because they would completely take over the feeder, and consume all seeds before they let go.
+Otherwise, they dump all the seeds from the feeder on the ground so that they can wolf them all down quickly.
 Sometimes they literally kicked the feeder off the hanger and let the whole feeder drop on the ground.
 Seeds gone, feeders gone, but squirrels are still around.

 Give up?
 Not yet.
 We invested more to get Squirrel-free feeders and the fortified feeders do say No to squirrels.
 We enjoyed a period of zero squirrels on feeders.
 We saw them working hard on pine cones.
 We liked what we saw.
-This is the way suppose to be.
+This is the way supposed to be.
 Unfortunately, we did not have a peace treaty with them, and suddenly they launched guerrilla wars against us this spring when all flowers were smiling at the sun.

 If you have been following my blog, you know they ate my favorite ‘Amethyst in Snow’ and Tulips.
 They devoured all the tulips my daughter gave to me and they were munching down my favorite flower, right in front of me, more than once and posed victoriously.
 In addition, they pulled coconut fillers from my flower boxes!
-It was spring time, coconut fabric may provide their new babies good shelter, so I put out a large pile of coconut fabric which has been torn loose and easier to grab.
+It was springtime, and coconut fabric may provide their new babies good shelter, so I put out a large pile of coconut fabric which has been torn loose and easier to grab.
 But squirrels were aiming at my new coconut fillers and they appeared, intentionally, to pull the ones that I could see through the windows.
 They had no fear to be caught red-handed.
 I have to conclude that they know what they are doing.
 They purposely stole my stuff while I was watching it, these daring bandits.

 Something has to be done, I raised the crisis to my husband.
 Steve loves to create small devices and he took a whole weekend to make a Squirrel Launcher.
 We want to scare squirrels but we don’t want to hurt them.
 We put bird seeds inside a deep planter which was tied to thick rubber bands, when squirrels come for the seeds, the weight will trigger the launcher and bounce squirrels to the tree limbs behind us, as simple as that.
 Squirrels would have a fun trampoline ride and we have fun watching the show.
 We even videoed the launch, but my husband deleted it accidentally